 There are a few other things I look for when purchasing a laptop.

-• Easily accessible mute button.
+- Easily accessible mute button.
 I don’t like my computer blaring ads or videos at me.
 A mute key to easily turn it on and off is a must for me.
+Actually, it stays muted and I only turn it on when I want to hear something.

 But what about brands?

 I’ve been using computers for many decades.
 Manufacturers buy memory from one of a couple of manufacturers.
-Same with HDD/SDD.
+Same with storage drives.
 And processors.
 There’s little difference in the manufacturers of the parts inside machines of different brands.
 Dell, HP, Lenovo, Acer, Microsoft — they are all good.
-With one exception, each brand has computers available at every price point.
-Microsoft Surface computers are the exception, with computers starting at closer to $1,000.
-The small, sleek, tablet-like machines with keyboards are nice computers, but they may not fit your budget.
+With two exceptions, each brand has computers available at every price point.
+Apple MacBooks and Microsoft Surface computers are the exception, with computers starting at closer to $900.
+They are very nice computers, but they may not fit your budget.

 The specifications, especially memory, is more important than the brand.